 Wow, I really love Hermosa.
 It contains an advanced progression with TGU and Windmill.
-These are both vital drills which are great for helping produce strength for a solid lockout while being beneficial in mobility with good flow throughout each of the movements.
+These are both vital drills that are great for helping produce strength for a solid lockout while being beneficial in mobility with good flow throughout each of the movements.

-Best achievement that you’re the proudest of?
+What best achievement you’re the proudest of?

 Achieving Master of Sport 24 kg Kettlebell Long Cycle.
-The unwavering determination and commitment to accomplishing that goal came no matter what it would take, because I declared that I would do it and hold to my word with persistence.
+The unwavering determination and commitment to accomplishing that goal came no matter what it would take because I declared that I would do it and hold to my word with persistence.

 Do you feel like the more years you put on, the better and stronger you get?

-Most definitely, I agree with time being in your favour given the right formula.
+Most definitely, I agree with time being in your favor given the right formula.
 In Kettlebell sport results do not come overnight, therefore consistency through a commitment with undying determination is what gets you there.
 Finding enjoyment, accomplishment and significant results over time is what keeps you there.
 The complete strength at this age with greater movement ability never leaves me debilitated, sore or incapacitated, rather it continually makes me stronger and invigorated.
-I couldn’t bear to go back to things that had previously wrecked havoc on my body.
+I couldn’t bear to go back to things that had previously wreaked havoc on my body.
 A major contributing factor is in the nutrition system formula I’m following with Isagenix.
 It gives absolutely magnificent recovery and abundant energy that’s real.
 I truly keep young this way and I’m grateful to feel better than ever in my entire life at over 52 years!